 Rule 6.6 Prorating Co-Payment Fees

-The assessed co-payment fee reflects a monthly rate regardless of attendance.
+The assessed co-payment fee reflects the monthly rate regardless of attendance.
 If a child is enrolled between the 1st and 15th of the month, the full monthly co-payment fee shall be assessed for the first month of service.
 If the child is enrolled between the 16th and last day of the month, one- half of the monthly co-payment fee shall be assessed for the first month of service.
-If a parent desires to change a provider during the month, the parent shall pay the appropriate co-payment fee to any subsequent providers.
+If a parent desires to change a provider during the month, the parent shall pay the appropriate prorated co-payment fee to any subsequent providers.

 Source: 45 CFR 98.45(k); Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025

-Part 17 Chapter 7: Provider Application Process
+Chapter 7: Provider Application Process

 Rule 7.1 Types of Child Care Providers